onuralpbicer/react-windowed-table/README.md

 Props that will be spread onto the default row's div.
 It has all the props that a normal div has.
 For example, you can use the onClick in rowProps to catch click events from a single row.

+**NOTE:** This prop does NOT have any effect if customRowRenderer is being used

 ### cellProps _(optional)_:

 Props that will be spread onto the default cells's div.
 It has all the props that a normal div has.
 For example, you can use the onClick in cellProps to catch click events from a single cell.

+**NOTE:** This prop does NOT have any effect if customCellRenderer is being used

 ### onResize _(optional)_: (size: Size) => void